 The Play Rx Circle

-A community of people coming together to practice the art of play and creative expression.
+An arena to practice the art of play and creative expression.

 What is the Play Rx Circle?